-The following article has been published with kind permission from Lew Mills, PhD, MFT, a Bay Area psychotherapist working with Attention Deficit in Adults.
+The following article has been published with kind permission from Lew Mills, PhD, MFT, a Bay Area psychotherapist who worked with Attention Deficit in Adults.

 Soon after dinner, usually, the addict starts his pattern of using.
 From that moment until bedtime, he is mostly out of communication with his wife and family.
 He might even stay up later to use.
 When he stops, he feels worse than before he started, even though he says he uses it to help him relax.
 What is his drug of choice?

 It’s not even a chemical.
 He is an addicted television viewer.
 Here’s how a report by Robert Kubey and Mihaly Csikszentmihalyi in the February, 2002 edition of Scientific American explains it:

 “Psychologists and psychiatrists formally define substance dependence as a disorder characterized by criteria that include spending a great deal of time using the substance; using it more often than one intends; thinking about reducing use or making repeated unsuccessful efforts to reduce use; giving up important social, family or occupational activities to use it; and reporting withdrawal symptoms when one stops using it.”

 Now I have to admit that there probably are people who really can watch just one show.
 Maybe for some people it is a harmless diversion.
 But for many pwADHD (people with ADHD), the first show is simply the gateway into a string of hours in front of the television.
 They may protest that it is a harmless diversion, even as it sucks endless hours out of their lives.

 As a conservative estimate, Americans watch over three hours a day.
 I suspect that the pwADHD are watching even more.
 Why?
 It is probably not a conscious and purposeful choice.
 Like many unproductive ADHD habits, television is an unplanned time-destroyer.
 It sneaks up.
 Sometimes people realize that, in fact, it is having a negative influence, but they cannot manage to cut back their TV time.